 - Master's with initial special education licensure: Intended for those seeking a master's degree as well as an initial license in special education in mild intervention or mild and intense intervention.
 This track requires practicum and student teaching field experiences.

-- Master's with advanced special education licensure: Intended for those who already have initial (teaching) licensure and are looking to add an advanced licensure in mild intervention or mild and intense intervention.
+- Master's with additional special education licensure: Intended for those who already have initial (teaching) licensure and are looking to add an additional licensure in mild intervention or mild and intense intervention.
 This track requires practicum experiences.

-- Master's with advanced special education licensure – intense intervention only: Intended for those who already have a special education teaching license in mild intervention and looking for advanced licensure in intense intervention.
+- Master's with additional special education licensure – intense intervention only: Intended for those who already have a special education teaching license in mild intervention and looking for additional licensure in intense intervention.
 This track requires practicum experiences.

 Students who choose to add the intense intervention focus to their studies complete additional hours and coursework.